pavannani99/Zordie_Fullstack/backend/readme1.txt

 - Configure staging and production environments
 - Implement blue-green deployment or canary releases for zero-downtime updates

-## REMAINING TASKS

-### 1. Short-term Tasks
-- Add comprehensive unit tests for all components
-- Implement proper error handling for the data science integration
-- Add more detailed logging throughout the application
-- Review and optimize database schema and queries

-### 2. Medium-term Tasks
-- Implement analytics to track usage patterns
-- Add feature flags for gradual rollout of new features
-- Improve the recommendation algorithm based on user feedback
-- Implement user feedback collection mechanisms

-### 3. Long-term Tasks
-- Consider microservices architecture for better scalability
-- Implement AI-driven improvements to the resume analysis
-- Add support for additional document types beyond PDF
-- Develop an admin dashboard for monitoring and management

 ## NOTES FOR FUTURE DEVELOPMENT

 1. The current implementation uses a direct integration with the data science component.
 Consider using a message queue for better decoupling.